CDL-Quantum/CohortProject_2021/Week4_NLP/README.md

 This project will guide you through running your own QNLP experiment.

-Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week4_NLP/instructions.pdf) to begin learning about your tasks for this week!
+Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week4_NLP/instructions.pdf) for the assignment.

-**Please edit this markdown file directly with links to your completed tasks and challenges.**

 ## Task 1